Sam Reinhart: Junior

 The Kootenay Ice selected Reinhart 15th overall in the 2010 WHL Bantam Draft.
-He was selected three rounds ahead of oldest brother Max when he was drafted in 2007 and was selected 12 positions behind as Griffin when he was drafted third-overall in 2010.
+He was selected three rounds ahead of oldest brother Max when he was drafted in 2007 and was selected 12 positions behind of Griffin when he was drafted third-overall in 2009.
 Reinhart joined the Kootenay Ice for four games in the 2010–11 season.
 In his first WHL game, he scored the game-winning goal against the Edmonton Oil Kings.
 That was also the first WHL game in which all three Reinhart brothers were playing.
 Reinhart suited up for seven WHL playoffs games, registering zero points in the process, as part of the Ice's Ed Chynoweth Cup championship team.
 He played one game for the Ice in the 2011 Memorial Cup.

 In the 2011–12, Reinhart registered 62 points, which put him behind only his brother Max in team scoring.
 His 28 goals tied for the Ice lead, and were the most by any 16-year-old rookie in the WHL, while his 62 points put him fourth among all WHL rookies in that category.
 Due to his excellent play in his first full season, Reinhart was awarded the Jim Piggott Memorial Trophy as the top rookie in the WHL.

 In his second full WHL season, Reinhart was selected to represent the WHL for one game in his hometown Vancouver for the annual 2012 Subway Super Series against Russia; he scored the game-winning shootout goal.
 Reinhart scored his first hat-trick on January 27, 2012, against the Prince Albert Raiders.
 He finished his second full WHL season leading the Ice in goals (35), assists (50) and points (85).
 He was named into the WHL Eastern Conference Second All-Star Team.
 On April 2, 2013, Reinhart was named captain of the Ice for the 2013-14 WHL season.

 On October 9, 2013, Reinhart registered an assist in a game against the Lethbridge Hurricanes, which tied him with John Negrin for the Ice' franchise record for most consecutive games with an assist (8).
 Reinhart played in the 2013 Subway Super Series for the WHL, and was the captain for the latter of the two games.
 In his second Subway Super Series, he registered one assist.
 Reinhart had a goal and an assist in the 2014 CHL/NHL Top Prospects Game while playing as captain for Team Cherry; Team Cherry lost to Team Orr 4–3.
 Reinhart's father Paul was one of the assistant coaches for Team Cherry.